rharbird/microbit-challenges/docs/source/basics/control_structures.rst

 Practice Questions
 ===================

-1. Display a different image depending on which side microbit is tilted to.
+1. Display a different image depending on which side microbit is tilted in.

 2. Program an LED 'sprite' that moves in the direction micro:bit is tilted in.